MH-PAVEL/Go-TCP-Echo-Server/README.md

 # Go TCP Echo Server

 A simple TCP echo server written in Go that listens for incoming connections, reads data from clients, and sends the same data back.
-This repository also includes my personal learning notes on how TCP servers work in Go and the underlying networking concepts.
+This repository includes learning notes on how TCP servers work in Go and the underlying networking concepts.

 ---

 ## Features

-- Listens on a custom port provided via command-line arguments.
+- Listens on a custom port provided via command-line arguments
-- Handles multiple clients concurrently using goroutines.
+- Handles multiple clients concurrently using goroutines
-- Reads and writes raw TCP streams.
+- Reads and writes raw TCP streams
-- Echoes received data back to the client.
+- Echoes received data back to the client
-- Uses `defer` for proper resource cleanup.
+- Uses `defer` for proper resource cleanup
+- Logs server status and client connections

 ---